 This generation is playing guitar differently than the one before.
 Computers are replacing guitar amps with software in place of pedals.
 Gig bags are getting lighter.
-People are learning to play the guitar faster, without teachers.
+Guitar learning software helps learn faster.
 It is fair to credit IK Multimedia Amplitube with all of this.

 IK's AmpliTube is utterly essential to any electric guitar player's toolkit.
 Using one of IK's dongles to take input from your guitar directly into the computer via USB, AmpliTube emulates a full-featured amp and microphone setup with a complete pedal chain and a number of handy add-ons.
 And the sound quality is fantastic.
 With the right speakers, those amps sound like the real thing.
 The pedals, too, are less emulations than facsimiles – the Chorus is clean, the Overdrive is crunchy, and any psych-rock sound can be teased out of a Delay-Flanger-Tremolo combination.
 The pedals are easy to control, and the interface makes it easy to mute one or swap it out with a click.

 Signal processing aside, AmpliTube's real value comes in its Speed Trainer.
 If you're trying to learn a tricky solo or even just training your hands to play a riff, there's no better way, period.
 Load in a song file from your collection, and AmpliTube lets you play over it, adjusting the song's speed as needed, gradually inching it up as you get better at the piece.
 What's even handier is the ability to set a loop range on the song, so instead of rewinding it manually each time, you can keep your hands on the guitar, never breaking your groove.
 If you're sitting in front of the computer with a guitar on you, the benefits of automating the rewind on a 20-second-long solo are staggering.
-Speed Trainer facilitates the most efficient guitar practising experience available.
-(On this website you can find a similar free tool, a metronome with automatic speed increase, check it out)
+Speed Trainer facilitates the most efficient guitar practising experience available. (another useful software to slow down music is Riffmaster Pro)

 While it might not be clear what version of AmpliTube is right for your home studio, you certainly can't fault IK Multimedia for their lack of options.
 Aside from the standard AmpliTube 3 package, they've got a variety of different flavors, from Metal to Fender® to Jimi Hendrix.
 If you can't still choose, there's also AmpliTube Custom Shop, which is free but encourages the purchase of individual pedals, allowing you to cobble together your own personalized setup.
 Whatever your balance of needs, funds and time, AmpliTube seems to have an option for everybody.